MagedMohamedTurk/Turbomachinery-Rotors-Balancing/docs/source/README.rst

 ========================================

 Python Tools to Model and Solve the problem of High speed Rotor Balancing.
+`hsbalance` was built on the shoulders of great packages 🛠️💡😍 :

+1. `CVXPY <https://www.cvxpy.org/>`__: The core package that is used to process the optimization problems needed.

+2. `pandas <https://pandas.pydata.org/>`__: For printing tabulated results.

+3. `Numpy <https://pandas.pydata.org/>`__: For Linear Algebra.

+4. `Xpress <https://www.fico.com/en/products/fico-xpress-solver>`__ : Solver that is used to solve the splitting mass problems.

 Jump to :ref:`The Walk-Through Example <walkthrough example>` for a quick starter.